JennStep79/JennStep79/README.md

 <h1 align="center">Hi 👋, I'm Jenn</h1>
-<h3 align="center">An enthusiastic software developer with a love of learning new things.
+<h3 align="center">I'm a software developer with an insatiable appetite for learning new things.
+When I'm not devouring new study content, I enjoy logic puzzles, reading, and belting out 90s jams at karaoke.
 I'm a native English speaker, but I'm also fluent in GIFs and movie quotes.</h3>

 - 🌱 I’m currently learning: **Flask, Typescript**